kuutsav/information-retrieval/README.md

     The idea behind these evaluations is to quantitatively compare multiple IR models.
 Typically we have a labelled dataset where we have queries mapped to relvevant documents.
 The documents could either be graded or non-graded(binary).
 For example, a graded relevance score could be on a scale of 0-5 with 5 being the most relevant.

 * 3 - Dense representation of words and sentences

+    Sparse represenation of texts using one-hot vectors is very limited.
+We look at ways to learn dense representations of text, from count based methods like LSA(TF_IDF+SVD) to Word2Vec to RNNs.
+Finally we look at how transformers are used in the IR setting.

 * 4 - Dense IR